Benton County jail employee arrested in connection with DWI

-BENTONVILLE -- A Benton County Sheriff's Office employee was arrested Sunday night, according to Bentonville police.
+BENTONVILLE -- A Benton County Sheriff's Office employee lost his job after being arrested Sunday night, according to officials.

 Derek Stamps, 34, a jailer at the Benton County Jail, was arrested Sunday night in connection with driving while intoxicated, said Adam McInnis, public information officer for the Bentonville Police Department.

-McInnis did not know where in the city the arrest took place nor what time.
+McInnis didn't know where in the city the arrest took place nor what time.

-Stamps was not listed on the jail roster Monday morning.
+Stamps wasn't listed on the jail roster Monday morning.
 McInnis said a citation is issued in most DWI cases and the person must remain in custody until sober if there are no other charges associated with the crime.

+Stamps was driving a county issued, nonenforcement unmarked vehicle at the time.
+He is no longer employed by the Sheriff's Office, according to Lt.
+Shannon Jenkins.